Harassment, sexual harassment and hostile work environment

-The Equal Employment Opportunity Commission (EEOC) defines unlawful harassment as “Verbal or physical conduct that degrades, shows hostility, or aversion to an individual because of his or her race, color, religion, gender, national origin, age or disability, or that of one’s friends, relatives or associates.”
-According to the EEOC, the conduct must be “so objectively offensive as to alter the ‘conditions’ of the victim’s employment.”
+The Equal Employment Opportunity Commission defines unlawful harassment as “Verbal or physical conduct that degrades or shows hostility or aversion to an individual because of his or her race, color, religion, gender, national origin, age or disability, or that of one’s friends, relatives or associates.”
+According to the EEOC, the conduct must be “so objectively offensive as to alter the conditions of the victim’s employment.”

 The harasser can be the victim's supervisor, a supervisor in another area, a co-worker, or someone who is not an employee of the employer, such as a client or customer.

-Harassment outside of the workplace may also be illegal if there is a link with the workplace.
-For example, if a supervisor harasses an employee while driving the employee to a meeting.
+Harassment outside the workplace may also be illegal if there is a link with the workplace, for example, if a supervisor harasses an employee while driving the employee to a meeting.

-Unlawful harassment is verbal or physical conduct that degrades, shows hostility, or aversion to an individual because of his or her race, color, national origin, sex, religion, age, sexual orientation or disability, or that of one’s friends, relatives or associates.
-Conduct that is so objectively offensive that it alters the ‘conditions’ of the victim’s employment or educational environment is illegal.
+Unlawful harassment is verbal or physical conduct that degrades or shows hostility or aversion to an individual because of his or her race, color, national origin, sex, religion, age, sexual orientation or disability, or that of one’s friends, relatives or associates.
+Conduct that is so objectively offensive that it alters the conditions of the victim’s employment or educational environment is illegal.

 - Name calling and slurs

 - Negative stereotyping

 - Insensitive comments

 - Jokes that are hostile or demeaning